mvac7/SDCC_MSX_fR3eL/DOCs/AY38910RT_readme.txt

   * AY_ENV_UpperHold     = 13
   * AY_ENV_UpperTriangle = 14

 Attention!
-The LowerBeat form is produced with the values: 0, 1, 2 and 3.
+The LowerBeat shape may be produced with the values: 0,1,2,3 and 9.
-The value 1 has been assigned, since 0 can be useful in cases where it is required to have control of when the envelope is fired (every time is written to register 13, the sound with the assigned shape is started).
+The value 1 has been assigned to LowerBeat as 0 can be useful in case you need to control when the envelope is triggered.
+In this case 0 can act as a "don't write the envelop" event.
+Remember that, every time the register 13 is written, the sound with the assigned shape is started.

+The Upper shape may be produced with the values: 4,5,6,7 and 15.